-Frequency/market practice: fairly common; this is commonly requested, and can be contentious.
+Frequency/market practice: fairly common; this is commonly requested in the buyer's draft, and can be contentious.
+Rarely in competitive auction seller's draft.

-Frequency/market practice: fairly common; repetition at completion is common.
+Frequency/market practice: fairly common; repetition of all warranties at closing for all warranties is common, repetition of fundamental warranties in auctions.